pokke1/WhistleX/contracts/README.md

 npm run deploy:amoy
 ```

+If you see `hardhat: command not found`, ensure dependencies are installed with `npm install` (the `deploy:amoy` script will attempt this automatically via its `predeploy:amoy` hook).

 The script deploys the `IntelPoolFactory` and creates an initial pool in one run.
 Copy the printed factory address into the frontend/backend environment files.